ptl-cloud/ptl-cloud.github.io/docs/pages/elements/ptl-hero-banner.md

 </div>

 # Example

-{% include ptl-hero-banner.html image='/assets/images/designer/20241220_Designer.jpeg' title='Banner Title over a Pale Image' text='Some banner text over a pale image' %}
+{% include ptl-hero-banner.html image='/assets/images/designer/20241220_Designer.jpeg' title='An unusually long Banner Title placed over a Pale Image.
+A second sentence of text to make it even longer.' text='A long banner text placed over a pale image, can be used to test whether the hero banner resizes correctly when the text box is taller than usual' %}

-- image='/assets/images/designer/20241220_Designer.jpeg'
+- image DEFINED
 - title='Banner Title over a Pale Image'
 - text='Some banner text over a pale image'